 Queen of Venice: Despite the royal nickname, Pardee’s prowess extends beyond funky Venice beach bungalows and oceanfront Marina del Rey villas.
 Her listing portfolio includes a Los Feliz art-deco estate reminiscent of Hollywood’s golden age (think Clark Gable and Bette Davis) and a Silver Lake craftsman built in 1911.

-All eyes on you(r home): According to Pardee, each of her listings averages 67,000 page views per month — she spends more than $200,000 each month on marketing and social media to get buyers in the door.
+All eyes on you(r home): According to Pardee, each of her listings averages 67,000 page views per month — she spends more than $200,000 each month on marketing and social media to get buyers looking for houses for sale in Los Angeles in the door.
 “You want to make sure that your house is viewed by every single person out there, and in the right light,” says Pardee, “so that you have 100% exposure and [buyers are] seeing the best side of your house.”

 Top agent tip: Whether it’s to escape a quarrelsome neighbor or satisfy a curiosity (Just how much is my house worth?), some homeowners think they want to sell.
 But in reality, some aren’t ready to let go, Pardee notes.
 She advises would-be sellers to first think about what’s next — where you’ll settle and what you want your life to look like.